freh-g/DLemb/README.md

 An example is available in data/kg_edgelist.csv.
 This knowledge graph is composed of 41k nodes of 4 types (functions, phenotype, drug and protein) and ~60 types of relationships.

-KnoWalk need several dependencies, an environment named KnoWalk can be created by running
+DLemb need several dependencies, an environment named DLemb can be created by running

 ```
 conda env create -f DLemb.yml